Ninpuu Sentai Hurricaneger: Plot

 Three misfit pupils of the Hayate-Style Ninja School, who are given a rigorous training regiment by their sensei Mugensai Hinata, are the only survivors when most of their peers are slaughtered during the graduation ceremony by a group of evil space ninjas known as the Jakanja that serve a mysterious power hidden on Earth.
 Mugensai, who has turned himself into a hamster to evade his pursuers, and his daughter Oboro Hinata recruit the trio to become the legendary Hurricanegers to fight Jakanja.
 The Hurricanegers are joined by the Gouraigers of the Ikazuchi-Style Ninja School, who were initially their enemies, and later the mysterious Shurikenger who unites the two ninja groups to stop Jakanja from acquiring the mysterious power.

 Characters

+Space Unified Ninja School

+The cast of Ninpuu Sentai Hurricaneger: 10 Years After.
+From left to right: Fourth Spear Wendinu, First Spear Furabiijo, Isshu and Ikkou Kasumi, Yosuke Shiina, Nanami Nono, Kota Bito, and Tenkai.